in this light in this light

 a canvas contains wrung grey clouds

-and the river wrong around tree trunks,
+and the river wrong a

 Information

-Breaking news!
-This is the second of your five free articles this month.
+You’ve reached your free article’s limit this month.
 You can get unlimited access to all our articles and audio content with our digital subscription.
+If you have an active subscription, please log in.

 Subscribe